Get

 Exercise Needs

 Although they need exercise to maintain their health, Cocker Spaniels need less than their Springer Spaniel cousins.
 A long walk every day combined with some play time at home will suffice.
-Cockers love to play fetch, and having a big yard is a plus.
+Cockers love to play fetch, though, and having a big yard is a plus.
 Since they get along well with other dogs, a trip or two per week to your local dog park is a great idea.
-Like their canine cousins, the Cocker has a bad habit of matching the energy level of their owner, making obesity a concern.
+Like their Springer cousins, the Cocker has a bad habit of matching the energy level of their owner, making obesity a concern.

 Suitable For:

 Like the Springer, the Cocker Spaniel gets along with almost everyone and is a great choice as a family dog.
 They’re also a good choice for seniors and singles, as they don’t need as much exercise or space to run around.
-Since they often get along well with children, Cockers are ideal for young families, but it’s best to socialize them as puppies to reduce their prey instincts.
+Since they often get along well with children, they are ideal for young families, but it’s best to socialize them as puppies to reduce their prey instincts.

 Pros